 - Requirements: None

 - TYPES OF PLACEMENTS: Hospital, health clinics, and some medical outreach work

 - ACCOMMODATION: Host family

 By interning as a nurse in Tanzania with Projects Abroad you will not just gain work experience, but also provide vital support to a busy profession in a developing country.
 You will see how resourceful nurses have to be working in hospitals that suffer from lack of funding and poor equipment.

-Our Nursing internships are based in Dar es Salaam and Arusha.
+Our Nursing internships are based in Moshi and Arusha.
 You will be placed in either a health clinic or a large government hospital.
 Your role will be mainly observational and you will shadow doctors and nurses throughout their day.